-9 Tips for Working from Home
+9 Tips Working From Home

 There are oodles of tips on the Net for working from home.
 Here is a compact version.